 - The spikelets bear a single flower, a panicle up to 30 cm long.

-- Flowering period: Spring & Summer (from April to August in the Northern hemisphere).
+- Flowering period: Spring & Summer (from April to August in the Northern Hemisphere).

 Other Canary Grasses